p-fruck/lecture-introduction-to-linux/slides/05-markup-languages.md

 ===

 # Goal of this Lecture
+- Introduce markup languages and show their importance
 - Understand how tables are written in Markdown, Typst, and LaTeX
 - Learn how bibliographies work in LaTeX (incl.
 Zotero & Better BibTeX)
 - Explore Pandoc and its document-conversion capabilities